-- (B) Receive more than half their support from the borrower and will continue to receive this support from the borrower for the year the borrower certifies family size.
-Support includes money, gifts, loans, housing, food, clothes, car, medical and dental care, and payment of college costs. - or (3) of this section may exceed three years. - dd If, at the time of application for a borrower's first Direct Loan, a borrower has an outstanding balance of principal or interest owing on any FFEL Program loan that was made, insured, or guaranteed prior to July 1, 1993, the borrower is eligible for a deferment during- - (1) The periods described in paragraphs (b) and (e) of this section; and - (2) The periods described in 34 CFR 682.210(b), including those periods that apply to a "new borrower" as that term is defined in 34 CFR 682.210(b)(7). - le}(h) Military service deferment.
-(1)A receives a Direct Loan Program loan, may receive-a military service-deferment for such loan for during any period during in which the borrower is- - (i) Serving on active duty during a war or other military operation or national emergency as defined in paragraph (h)(5) of this section; or - (ii) Performing qualifying National Guard duty during a war or other military operation or national emergency, as defined in paragraph (h)(5) of this section.
+(B) Receive more than half their support from the borrower and will continue to receive this support from the borrower for the year the borrower certifies family size.
+Support includes money, gifts, loans, housing, food, clothes, car, medical and dental care, and payment of college costs.

+(b) (2) or (3) of this section may exceed three years.

+(d) If, at the time of application for a borrower's first Direct Loan, a borrower has an outstanding balance of principal or interest owing on any FFEL Program loan that was made, insured, or guaranteed prior to July 1, 1993, the borrower is eligible for a deferment during(1) The periods described in paragraphs (b) and (e) of this section; and

+(2) The periods described in 34 CFR 682.210(b), including those periods that apply to a "new borrower" as that term is defined in 34 CFR 682.210(b)(7).

-Direct Loan borrower is eligible for who
+(e)(h) Military service deferment.
+(1)A Direct Loan borrower is eligible for who receives a Direct Loan Program loan, may receive a military service deferment for such loan forduring any period during in which the borrower is-

+(i) Serving on active duty during a war or other military operation or national emergency, as defined in paragraph (h)(5) of this section; or

+(ii) Performing qualifying National Guard duty during a war or other military operation or national emergency, as defined in paragraph (h)(5) of this section.